Skip to Main Content

 If you need information on this website in a different format:

-It would help us if you put ‘Website accessibility’ in the Subject line of your email
+• email library@newman.ac.uk.
+It would help us if you put "Website accessibility" in the Subject line of your email.

-If you cannot view the map on our ‘contact us’ page, please check the Newman University website Maps and directions to Newman page for directions.
+If you cannot view the map on our "Contact us" page, please check the Birmingham Newman University website Maps and directions to Birmingham Newman page for directions.

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: Newman University Library accessibility strategic lead Simon Satchwell Giles at library-enquiries@newman.ac.uk 0121 476 1181 ext.
-2413.
-If you could add ‘Website accessibility’ in the email subject line, this would help us to direct your enquiry appropriately.
+We are always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we're not meeting accessibility requirements, contact: Birmingham Newman University Library accessibility strategic leads Amelia Manning or Simon Satchwell Giles by email or by phone on 0121 387 4545.

 How we tested this website